premdas92/demo-project/README.md

   - **css/**: Compiled CSS from SCSS files.
   - **js/**: Contains all JavaScript and jQuery scripts.
   - **images/**: Holds all image files used throughout the website.
+  - **screenshots/**: Contains the screenshots of various components for both mobile and desktop views.
 - **scss/**: Contains the SCSS files for styling.
   - **colors.scss**: Stores all the color variables for the project.
   - **mixins.scss**: Contains mixins for reusable SCSS code, including media queries.